 Who decides when motions will be discussed at the business meeting?

-If you submit a motion prior to the Annual Meeting, it will be numbered in the order it is received.
-If you submit a motion during the Annual Meeting, it will be considered in the order that it has been submitted.
-Motions submitted in person and via email are considered equally; time stamping is considered for both.
+If you submitted a motion electronically before the Annual Meeting, it will be numbered in the order it is received.
+If you submit a motion during the Annual Meeting, it will be considered in the order that it was submitted.
 Depending on the number of motions submitted and the time available for discussion, some motions may not be discussed during the business meetings.
 All remaining motions will be reviewed by the ACNM Board of Directors during their post-conference meeting, and the motion-maker will be notified of the outcome of the review.

 What does the parliamentarian do?